semi-dlc/ShockwaveIdentifier.jl/README.md

 ## Acknowledgments

-- **Alexander Fleming** for the development of the Euler2D solver and the support throughout the project.
+- **Alexander Fleming** for the development of the Euler2D solver and the consistent support throughout the project.

 ---